masumsoft/express-cassandra/docs/elassandra.md

             DC1: 1
         },
 	migration: 'alter',
-        manageESIndex: true,
+        manageESIndex: true
     }
 }
 ```

 Elassandra does not work with the `SimpleStrategy` replication class.
 You can still have a single Elassandra node.
 The `DC1` parameter is the **case sensitive** name of the _Data Center_ as defined in your `elassandra/conf/cassandra-rackdc.properties` file.
 You may also have to edit your `elassandra/conf/cassandra-topology.properties` file to match the rack data center declarations.
 If you did not edit those files, the default is `DC1`.
+These parameters are used with the [CREATE KEYSPACE](https://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlCreateKeyspace.html) CQL command.

 Note that you can optionally provide connection options for elasticsearch in the `clientOptions` like the following.
 If omitted, then the cassandra `contactPoints` are used as default host addresses with `sniffOnStart: true` as default configuration for the elasticsearch client.